In Taiwan, most teachers are able to save around 50% of their salary over the year.Charlie

 An Overview of Teaching English in Taiwan

-Taiwan’s is one of Asia’s most popular destinations for ESL teachers and the abundance of jobs, good pay, and quality schools make Teaching English in Taiwan appealing on multiple levels.
+Taiwan’s is one of Asia’s most popular destinations to teach internationally and the abundance of jobs, good pay, and quality schools make teaching English in Taiwan appealing on multiple levels.

 We’ve compiled together as much valuable information as we could for you to make the leap and find an ESL teaching role in Taiwan.
 The information includes – types of jobs, how to find them, requirements, visa processes…and of course, how much money you can make.